mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Node's Protocol
 ~~~~~~~~~~~~~~~

-A Tezos node can switch from one protocol to another during its
+A Mavryk node can switch from one protocol to another during its
 execution.
 This typically happens during the synchronization phase
 when a node launches for the first time.
 The node starts with the
 genesis protocol and then goes through all previous protocols until it